SimoneGalla/X-ray-accreting-pulsar/pulse-Profile-X-ray-pulsars/README.md

 1. Simulate new data starting from the file defining the simulations.

-2. Read and use the database created in order to use it, ideally to train a machine learning to get the parameters of an accreting X-ray pulsar based on the pulse profile
+2. Read and use the database created, ideally to train a machine learning to get the parameters of an accreting X-ray pulsar based on the observed pulse profile

 # Data in the database